Johnchauyu/NatasOverTheWire-writeup/Level8.md

 ?>
 ```

-Function "encodeSecret" handle the input value like below:
+Function "encodeSecret" handle the input value like below: <br>
-Input value --> Base 64 encode --> Reverse the string --> Convert to hexadecimal
+Input value --> Base 64 encode --> Reverse the string --> Convert to hexadecimal <br>

-In order to let function "encodeSecret" return value of variable "encodedSecret", I reverse the order of how the function "encodeSecret" handle the parameter passed in with following code.
+In order to let function "encodeSecret" return value of variable "encodedSecret", I reverse the order of how the function "encodeSecret" handle the parameter passed in with following code. <br>
-Input value --> Convert to binary --> Reverse the string --> Base 64 decode
+Input value --> Convert to binary --> Reverse the string --> Base 64 decode <br>
 ```
 <?php